moha23/library_cataloging/readme.md

-This is our submission for Hackathon organised as part of CS-671 Deep Learning and its Applications course offered at IIT Mandi.
+This was a submission for a Hackathon organised as part of CS-671 Deep Learning and its Applications offered at IIT Mandi, along with my group members Preethi Srinivasan and Rajneesh Upadhyay.

-## Group name : MRP

-(Mohana, Rajneesh, Preethi)

 ## Problem Statement: Automated Library Cataloging.